Serena Williams accuses umpire of sexism in US Open loss

 SERENA WILLIAMS BESTED BY NAOMI OSAKA IN US OPEN WOMEN'S FINAL

 “You are attacking my character,” she continued.
-“You will never ever ever be on another court of mine as long as you live.”
+“You will never ever, ever be on another court of mine as long as you live.”

 Her third violation came after she called the umpire a “thief,” leading to the automatic loss of a game.